 Billy (Field) couldn’t have been more helpful and we were amazed at the beautiful work that has been done there.
 It was a filmmaker and photographer’s dream and Kieran has done a fantastic job.
 An exhibition like this is great for Youghal because it again shows the richness of the town’s heritage, and one that can’t be found anywhere else.
 We often take heritage for granted so I hope the exhibition will help us and others appreciate what we have.

 We are thrilled that Triskel have got behind the film and created the exhibition.”
 Art Director of the Triskel, Tony Sheehan, also a Youghal man, is the driving force behind the exhibition.
 “It’s an impressionistic, poignant and beautifully made documentary on the shop that also features interviews with its owner William (Billy) Field and his reflections on his life in the town of Youghal.
-The exhibition also includes photographs made by Kieran McCarthy and some unique artefacts from the shop itself, including Posters, Printing Blocks, Woodcuts, and Letters,” he said.
+The exhibition also includes photographs made by Kieran McCarthy and some unique artifacts from the shop itself, including Posters, Printing Blocks, Woodcuts, and Letters,” he said.

 Further details about the ‘The Printer’ exhibition and its launch will be available in all media outlets in the coming weeks.